pankajcloudthat/alchemy-imb/Lab/M01 Lab - Design & Implement Data Warehouse Schema.md

+# Module 1 - Design and Implement the serving layer

 ### Lab setup and pre-requisites
 Before starting this lab, ensure you have successfully completed the setup steps to create your lab environment.